 Nando’s customers have tweeted the restaurant chain to the top of the leaderboard in the second UK Customer Experience Index (UKCEI).

-And unhappy customers have left the NHS licking its wounds at the bottom of the board.
+While unhappy customers have left the NHS licking its wounds at the bottom.

 More than 300,000 tweets sent during March and April have been analysed for the Index using a pioneering methodology by SpectrumInsight and revealed first through Customer Experience Magazine.